 No matter what type of business intelligence you employ in gathering your data, an overworked and under-optimized sales force will be costing your business.
 Sales personnel that are expected to operate in such an environment will be chasing too few leads and spending too much time doing so.
 This will result in your existing customers becoming neglected and potentially buying elsewhere.

-An article by Fourth Source cites that 72% of agencies they surveyed admitted committing disproportionate resources to high profile clients.
+A study of more than 400 PR professionals by Ginger Research in association with the PRCA, shows that nearly one in five agencies (17 per cent) are overservicing every single account.
+Only eight per cent of agencies never overservice – which means it's a problem that impacts nine in ten of agencies – and 80 per cent believe it is a growing concern.
 All sales activity carries a cost, so over-servicing clients is a sure-fire way to waste your business’ valuable money.
 Apart from raising costs, such an approach will indirectly reduce other potential sales through what are essentially wasted resources.
 According to statistics produced by HubSpot, nearly half of the agencies that they surveyed reported a loss of 11% or more through client over-servicing.

 Through failing to implement tried and tested sales territorial management best practices, you will create an unfair distribution of the businesses sales.
 In an environment where individuals are often rewarded on results, this is unlikely to end well and often results in the loss of talented and loyal sales personnel.